Published onHealth Tip of the Week

-Your child is complaining of a sore throat and body aches.
-She has a fever.
-It seems like she might be coming down with the flu.
+Your child has a sore throat, body aches and fever.
+It seems like they might be coming down with the flu.
 What should you do?

 Who is considered high risk?